-Furthermore we define E{all} as the total energy of the nodes that participate in the overlay.
+Furthermore we define Eall as the total energy of the nodes that participate in the overlay.
 Hence,

-$$\boldsymbol{E}{all} = \sum{i \in S}^{|S|} \boldsymbol{E}(i, N(i)) \tag{2}$$
+$$E{all} = \sum{i \in S}^{|S|} E(i, N(i)) \tag{2}$$

 The set S includes all the nodes that participate in the overlay every time instant.
-Our algorithm is an iterative distributed algorithm that each node executes periodically and uses integer linear optimization to minimize the sum of the energies of a small fraction of nodes that participate in an iteration of it while simultaneously it balances the neighbors of the participating peers.
-We later prove its global convergence.
+Our algorithm is an iterative distributed algorithm that each node executes periodically and uses integer linear optimization to minimize the sum of the energies of a small fraction of nodes that participate in an iteration while simultaneously balances the neighbors of the participating peers.
+It can be proved that global convergence is guaranteed but proof is omitted due to space constrains.